AnthonyByansi/Git-GitHub-Mastery-Guide/Git & GitHub Mastery Guide/CONTRIBUTING.md

 * Before submitting your contribution, test your changes to ensure that they work as intended.
 * Make sure that your contribution is free of spelling and grammatical errors.
 * Submit a pull request with your contribution to the master branch.

+## Code of Conduct

+We expect all contributors to follow our code of conduct, which can be found in the CODE_OF_CONDUCT.md file in this repository.

+## Attribution
+We will give proper attribution to all contributors in the README.md file of this repository.

+Thank you for your interest in contributing to Git-GitHub-Mastery-Guide!